kirteshpatel98/RegHub_news_signal_analysis/README.md

 The file run_weekly_analysis.py can be used to analyse the additional news articles of every week.
 It runs through the whole pipeline of BERT categorization and Llama2 summarization.

 ## Examples and results
-Some screenshot of BERT categorization etc.
+See the presentation of this project: LINK